simeonpashley/simeonpashley.github.io/_posts/2024-12-31-generative-ai-predictions.md

 As generative AI integrates deeper into workflows, industry applications evolve to reflect these advancements.
 However, aligning predictions more closely with my domain expertise:

-- **IT and Enterprise Operations**: Agentic AI will autonomously manage IT infrastructure, handling tasks like predictive maintenance, self-healing systems, and workload balancing【57†source】.
+- **IT and Enterprise Operations**: Agentic AI will autonomously manage IT infrastructure, handling tasks like predictive maintenance, self-healing systems, and workload balancing.
-- **E-Commerce**: Personalisation tools powered by agentic AI will enable tailored customer journeys, increasing engagement and sales【58†source】.
+- **E-Commerce**: Personalisation tools powered by agentic AI will enable tailored customer journeys, increasing engagement and sale.
-- **Logistics and Supply Chain**: Real-time optimisation of resources and predictive adjustments will streamline global supply chains, as discussed in *Agentic Generative AI* articles【59†source】.
+- **Logistics and Supply Chain**: Real-time optimisation of resources and predictive adjustments will streamline global supply chains, as discussed in *Agentic Generative AI* articles.

 This shift reflects a redefined landscape where AI focuses on operational efficiency and scalability over broader societal impacts.